-(9) In the review of an application for mining lease area enlargement, the Minister may:
+(9) In the review of an application for mining lease area enlargement, the Minister may :

-- (a) request the applicant to correct any defects or omissions, or to furnish additional information; - (b) confirm the information provided in the application; - (c) consult with other specialists as necessary; - (d) consult other relevant government entities; - (e) propose alterations in the application.
+(a) request the applicant to correct any defects or omissions, or to furnish additional information;

+(e)propose alterations in the application.

-(10) The failure of an applicant to provide any information requested pursuant to sub-regulation (9)(a) of this Regulation within 7 days, or the lack of clarity in the provision of such information, shall render the application incomplete and the Mining Cadastre Office shall in such a case:
+(10) The failure of an applicant to provide any information requested pursuant to sub-regulation (9)(a) of this Regulation within 7 days, or the lack of clarity in the provision of such information, shall render the application incomplete and the Mining Cadastre Office shall in such a case :

-- (a) in writing, notify the applicant that the application is rejected; and - (b) record the date of such notification in the Priority Register.
+(a) in writing, notify the applicant that the application is rejected ; and

-(11) The Minister shall deny approval to a mining lease area enlargement application if the mining lease title holder is in default of any obligation imposed by the Act or these Regulations arising from:
+(11) The Minister shall deny approval to a mining lease area enlargement application if the mining lease title holder is in default of any obligation imposed by the Act or these Regulations arising from :

-- (a) the mining lease for which an enlarged area is sought; and - (b) any other small-scale mining lease, mining lease or quarry lease held by the title holder.
+(a) the mining lease for which an enlarged area is sought; and

+(b) any other small-scale mining lease, mining lease or quarry lease held by the title holder.